AdguardTeam/AdguardKnowledgeBase/pages/02.general/16.adguard-translations/docs.en.md

 <a name="rewards"></a>
 ### Reward system

-As every honest and well-done work should be rewarded, volunteers who actively translate on OneSky are eligible to request free AdGuard lifetime license key(s).
+As every honest and well-done work should be rewarded, volunteers who actively translate on OneSky are eligible to request free AdGuard  license key.

 Just send us a request to this e-mail: [translate@adguard.com](mailto:translate@adguard.com) and you’ll get the license key as a token of our gratitude.